Chart Color Schemes

 Employment

-Murdoch - Kardinya has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 2.4% as of June 2025, lower than Greater Perth's 3.9%.
+Murdoch - Kardinya has a highly educated workforce with prominent representation in essential services sectors.
+Its unemployment rate was 2.4% as of June 2025, which is lower than Greater Perth's rate of 3.9%.

-Employment growth over the past year was estimated at 5.4%.
-There were 7,962 residents employed while the participation rate lagged behind Greater Perth's at 59.7%.
-Key employment sectors include health care & social assistance, education & training, and retail trade.
-Notably, education & training has a high concentration with levels at 1.2 times the regional average.
+The area experienced an estimated employment growth of 5.4% over the past year.
+As of June 2025, there were 7,962 residents employed with a workforce participation rate of 59.7%, compared to Greater Perth's 65.2%.
+The dominant employment sectors are health care & social assistance, education & training, and retail trade.
+Notably, education & training has a significantly higher share in Murdoch - Kardinya than the regional level.

-Conversely, mining shows lower representation at 5.0% compared to the regional average of 7.0%.
-The area functions as an employment hub with 1.3 workers per resident, attracting workers from surrounding areas.
-Between Jun-24 and Jun-25, employment increased by 5.4%, labour force grew by 5.8%, leading to a rise in unemployment rate by 0.4 percentage points.
-In comparison, Greater Perth saw employment grow by 3.7% with an unemployment increase of 0.1 percentage points.
-State-wide, WA employment contracted by 0.82% (losing 14,590 jobs) as of Sep-25, with the state unemployment rate at 4.3%.
-Nationally, employment grew by 0.26% while the unemployment rate was 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Murdoch - Kardinya's employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years, assuming constant population projections.
+Conversely, mining shows lower representation at 5.0% versus the regional average of 7.0%.
+The area hosts more jobs than residents with a worker-to-resident ratio of 1.3:1 as per the Census data.
+Over the year to June 2025, employment increased by 5.4% while labour force grew by 5.8%, leading to an unemployment rate rise of 0.4 percentage points.
+In comparison, Greater Perth recorded employment growth of 3.7%.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Murdoch - Kardinya's current employment mix suggests local growth rates of approximately 6.6%% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment